Affiliate links on Android Authority may earn us a commission. Learn more.

 The Island is normally limited to displaying one app at a time, even in its passive mode, but there are exceptions.
 If you’ve got a timer active for example, it might appear as a small bubble next to a primary item.

 Developers must specifically enable support for any form of the Island.
 At the moment, then, only Apple apps can reliably be counted on to use it.
+Notably, the Dynamic Island cannot be turned off, because it’s integral to the design of the phone itself.

 How to get Dynamic Island